richardturnnidge/agon-docs/docs/mos/Keyboard.md

 # Keyboard Input

-This section will explain methods of reading the keyboard
+This section explains different methods of reading the keyboard from within your code.

 ## Method 1 - mos_getkey